BlockstreamResearch/bip-frost-dkg/README.md

 If a ChillDKG session returns an output to a participant or the coordinator, then we say that this party *deems the protocol session successful*.
 In that case, the DKG output is a triple consisting of a *secret share* for participating in FROST signing sessions (individual to each participant, not returned to the coordinator), the *threshold public key* representing the `t`-of-`n` policy of the group (common to all participants and the coordinator), and a list of `n` *public shares* for verification of individual contributions to a FROST signing session (common to all participants and the coordinator).
+See [BIP 445](https://github.com/bitcoin/bips/blob/master/bip-0445.md) for details on signing.

 Moreover, all parties obtain *recovery data* (common to all participants and the coordinator), whose purpose is detailed in the next subsection.

-To participate in the FROST signing protocol, signers need their DKG output and their index in the host public key list, although the full list of host public keys is not required for signing.
-Additionally, the set of indices of all participating signers within the host public key list is required to initiate a signing session.

 ### Backup and Recovery